ainephelan/ainephelan.github.io/about.markdown

 Hello.
 I'm Áine and I do data science and analytics.
 I work mostly in Python and SQL, incorporating the miscellaneous, technological wisdom-nuggets I pick up along the way.

 Data was an easy sell for me.
 My analytical skills are far and away my favourite to use, followed by my curiosity, a love of communication and an impulse towards excellence.
-I couple this with deep interests in human behaviour, storytelling and business.
+I couple these skills with deep interests in human behaviour, storytelling and business.

 This is what data science is to me - the meeting of analysis and excellence and curiosity and business and behaviour and storytelling, with boundless potential.
 It touches everything.
 You have an interest?
 Go forth and explore it.
 A skill you wish to develop?
 Right this way ma'am.